SangResidata/SangResidata/README.md

 - 💻 I spent around 9+ years in **IT Industry** as Business Process Analyst and Technical Project Manager before discovering my passion for data.
 - 📊 After refocus my career into data tech, now I have 8+ years experiences in **data analytics**, processing raw data into strategic Decison.
 - ⚙️ My education background combined in Industrial Engineering and Applied Statistics.
-- 🛠️ I enjoy building real-world projects that reflect actual data workflows.
+- 🛠️ I loved to build real-world projects that reflect actual data workflows.
 - 🌍 Based in **Jakarta** Indonesia.
 - 💡 I believe that deep domain knowledge + data skills is a powerful combination to solve complex problems.